Meeting on the Protection of Minors in the Church: Summit meeting

 The summit ran from Thursday 21 through Sunday 24 February 2019.
 The invited delegation, numbering approximately 190, was primarily male.
 Of the participants, 10 were religious sisters, and 3 were women who would address the meeting.
 The participants also included 114 presidents of bishops' conferences, 14 leaders of Oriental Catholic Churches, 22 superiors of men and women religious, 14 members of the Vatican Curia, and 15 additional bishops and cardinals.
 The summit consisted of lectures and workshops on preventing sexual abuse, handling victims, and investigating abuse.
 The four days were divided into three thematic days, and one final day for Mass and a concluding address.
 The 1st day focused on responsibility, the 2nd day focused on accountability, and the 3rd day focused on transparency.
+Texts of most of the presentations are available at the Vatican website.

 During the summit, victims of abuse gathered in Rome to protest, shouting "Zero tolerance!"
 Among the protestors was Alberto Athie of Mexico, one of the original accusers against Rev. Marcial Maciel.